 That has caused some anxiety in the international press that Abe, who has thus far focused on fixing his country’s troubled economy, will shed his sheep’s skin and reveal his inner wolf.
 In light of the LDP victory, the argument goes, Abe will put economic reforms on the backburner and instead focus on amending Article 9 of Japan’s constitution, which renounces the country’s right to threaten or use force to settle international disputes.
 In turn, he will return his pacifist nation to its old imperial ways.
 Worried, The New York Times warned the prime minister not to view his win as an “endorsement of his disturbingly right-wing foreign-policy views, which include a nationalistic revision of World War II history, overheated rhetoric toward China and attempts to rewrite Japan’s Constitution to permit more assertive military actions.”

 There are several problems with this line of thinking.
 Abe is not the hard-core nationalist that the international press makes him out to be.
-The New York Times editorial is full of erroneous suggestions: Since returning to the prime minister’s office in December, Abe -- to the best of the knowledge of the two authors of this
+The New York Times editorial is full of erroneous suggestions: Since returning to the prime minister’s office in December, Abe -- to the best of the knowledge of the two authors of this article -- has simply not made “disturbing” foreign-policy statements or used “overheated rhetoric toward China.”
+In reality, Abe is a pragmatist.
+He might have made provocative remarks in the past

 - Full website and iPad access